-Only data from a low number of agronomic parameters (14), were subjected to statistical analysis in accordance with EFSA guidance, 6 were found to be statistically different in untreated plants, and 7 in plants sprayed with the complementary herbicides.
-These significant changes fall into categories I, II and III.
-Considering the many (and major) significant differences in this small set of data, EFSA should requested more data.
+Only data from a low number of agronomic parameters (11), were subjected to statistical analysis in accordance with EFSA guidance, 5 of these were found to be statistically different within categories I and II.
+There were many significant differences even in this small data set, and therefore EFSA should have requested more data.

-Compositional analysis revealed many (and major) statistically significant differences: • Statistically significant differences between the four-event stack maize (not treated) and the non-GM comparator were identified for 19 out of 65 endpoints, with several endpoints in category III / IV. • Statistically significant differences between the four-event stack maize

-(treated with complementary herbicides) and the non-GM comparator were identified for 23 of 65 endpoints, with several endpoints falling into category III / IV.
+Compositional analysis revealed many (and major) statistically significant differences: • Statistically significant differences between the five-event stack maize (untreated) and the non-GM comparator were identified for 22 out of 65 endpoints, with several endpoints in category III / IV. • Statistically significant differences between the five-event stacked maize (treated with complementary herbicides) and the non-GM comparator were identified for 35 of 65 endpoints, with several endpoints in category III / IV.

-The most relevant differences that were identified concern cystine, isoleucine, phenylalanine, raffinose, manganese and b-carotene in grain and in levels of total fat in forage.
+The most relevant differences that were identified concern protein, glutamic acid, glycine, leucine, lysine, threonine, magnesium and manganese in grain.

 Since the maize treated with the complementary herbicides shows many more significant differences compared to maize that was not treated, it is likely that this has an impact on plant composition.
 However, EFSA did not request any further tests (toxicological data, repeated spraying with higher herbicide dosages or exposure to a wider range of environmental conditions).
-Instead EFSA simply concluded: Cystine, isoleucine, phenylalanine, raffinose, manganese and b-carotene in grain and total fat in forage were significantly different in the four-event stack maize when compared to its comparator and showed lack of equivalence with the set of non-GM reference varieties (...).
+Instead EFSA simply concluded: "Protein, glutamic acid, glycine, leucine, lysine, threonine, magnesium and manganese in grain were significantly different in the five-event stack maize when compared to its comparator and showed lack of equivalence with the set of non-GM reference varieties.
 Taking into account the known biological role of these compounds, these differences are considered of no toxicological concern by the GMO Panel."

 Consequently, instead of assessing the overall pattern of changes in plant components as well as their causes and possible impacts, EFSA only assessed each of the compounds in isolation (!!).
-This approach turns the comparative approach into a trivial concept of assessing bits and pieces, and ignores questions concerning the overall safety of the whole food and feed.
+This approach turns the comparative approach into a trivial concept of assessing bits and pieces and ignores questions concerning the overall safety of the whole food and feed.